Freed from Desire: Usage in sport

+Other usage

 In October 2022, a video of fans singing about Will Grigg was re-captioned "Kerch Bridge on fire, your defence is terrified!" in the aftermath of the 2022 Crimean Bridge explosion.
 The video gained further traction in mid-2023, with at least one news channel mistaking it for Ukrainians celebrating.

-During the 2022–23 Serie A, which the team would go on to win, SSC Napoli fans ironically reprised a version of the chorus with the lyrics "Vesuvio, erutta, tutta Napoli è distrutta" ("Vesuvius, erupt, all of Naples is destroyed"), previously used by rivals as hate speech against the city of Naples and its people.

-During the 2023-24 NHL season, the Buffalo Sabres used the song as a goal song whenever JJ Peterka scored a goal.
-It is also used by the Nottingham Panthers as one of their goal celebration songs.

-The song is often used as incidental music at PDC Darts tournaments or on occasions when both players are doing their walk-on together.

-At the end of the 2023 Ryder Cup and 2025 Ryder Cup the victorious Europe team released a video on social media of them singing "Europe's on fire.
-USA is terrified!"

-The song was included in the opening and closing ceremonies for the 2024 Summer Olympics in Paris.

-The song was used as the official theme for the 2025 FIFA Club World Cup in the United States.

-MotoGP rider Marc Márquez uses the song to celebrate significant results, replacing the lyrics of the chorus with "Marc is on Fire".

-Australian Men's Cricket Team were recorded partying and singing along in the dressing room to Freed From Desire after their 2021 Men's T20 World Cup win in Oman, and the Australian Women's Cricket Team was also spotted partying to the song after winning the 2022 Women's Cricket World Cup.

-Usage on Serbian anti-corruption protests

-The song was heavily used on 2024–2025 Serbian students-led anti-corruption protests.
+The song was heavily used in the 2024–2025 Serbian students-led anti-corruption protests.
 In April 2025, on her Instagram profile Gala supported the protests with the message: "Proud to hear my music used by students protesting government corruption".
 Gala appeared on the 2025 Exit festival in Novi Sad, Serbia, opening the festival's 25th edition with her performance.
 After a sixteen-minute silence, which commemorated sixteen victims of the 2024 Novi Sad railway station canopy collapse, which sparked the protests, Gala walked out on stage with a group of Serbian students, sending a message in Serbian: "Stand up for your rights.
 Show that the people have the power.
 Pump it, bre".